mycelium-ethereum/perpetual-pools-contracts/documentation/Mechanism of action.md

       1. The exact amount is determined by `Amount of the digital asset committed * (Total number of pair tokens issued / Total amount of the digital asset held by the pair)`.

 ## Withdrawing from a pair (Burning)
-The process is the same for withdrawing from either pool.
+The process is the same for withdrawing from either pair.

 1. The user must have a balance of the pair token that they wish to redeem.
 2. The user creates a commitment to withdraw.